 This course will investigate the power of Solitude.
 We will look at themes of silence, listening, stillness, and being alone.
 Students will read, write, and explore these themes and ruminate on how they play out in the personal, cultural, political, and social realms.
 They will write, read, share, and work together to find a language to discuss the quieter and more nuanced tones of conversation—conversation with others and conversation with self.

 Each of us has an inner world of images, memories, and dreams.
 This internal landscape holds unlimited possibilities for storytelling.
-This course will help you explore your personal mythology, discover your own voices, and polish your writing skills.
-Through a variety of exercises, you will shape memory and imagination into elements of the short story: character, setting, dramatic structure, point of view, and theme.
-You will workshop your work both in class and by making use of Buzzword, a web-based program that offers a comprehensive editing platform.
+This course will help you explore your personal mythology, discover your own voice, and polish your writing skills.
+Through a variety of exercises, you will shape memory and imagination into different forms of storytelling, including flash fiction, collage, and oral narratives.
+Throughout the term you will read published essays and short stories and workshop your writing.

 Possible texts: stories and essays by Angelou, Boyle, Burnham, Cheever, Cunningham, Fondation, Forché, Miller, Minot, Oppenheimer, Painter, Salinger, Shae, Tolstoy, Updike, and Wolff.